jrenaud90/TidalPy/Documentation/structures_x/worlds/worlds.md

 ### Equation of state

 Each layer carries a [material EOS model](../../material_x/material_eos.md) (its density source), attached with `BaseLayer.set_eos(model)`.
-Once every layer has one, `LayeredWorld.solve_eos(...)` integrates the planet's radial structure from center to surface and populates every layer's density/gravity/pressure profile.
+Once every layer has one, `LayeredWorld.solve_eos(...)` integrates the planet's radial structure from center to surface populates every layer's density/gravity/pressure profile, and sets each layer's `mass` (and so its `density_bulk`) to the mass the solved profile places between the layer's radii.
+Until then a layer's mass is whatever it was constructed with; the TOML builder uses 0.0 when a file gives none, which is the usual case.

 ```python
 from TidalPy.structures_x.worlds import LayeredWorld